Zerva5/P2P-Encrypted-Chat/README.md

 IMPORTANT:
 The code only works on unix due to use of SIGNAL, and only run the code while inside the /src directory

 1. Run it with "python main.py" or "python3 main.py"
-2. Waits for you to input commands.
+2. Waits for you to input valid commands listed below.

-Commands are: Login, create account, delete account, delete message history, initiate chat.
+COMMANDS:
+login
+create_account
+delete_account
+chat
+delete_history
+exit
+help
+logout
+create_contact
+list_contacts

 ## Initiate Chat
 - User gives label and IP to initiate chat with someone